Summer Movies: 6 breakout performances to watch

 "You can’t tell me I can’t do it all because I have been doing it all,” she said.

-"American Auto" helped but this summer she has two big movies: "The Blackening" (June 16), a horror comedy about a group of friends who go to a cabin in the woods and the "SNL" spinoff "Please Don't Destroy" (Aug.
-18).
+"American Auto" helped but this summer she has two big movies: "The Blackening" (June 16), a horror comedy about a group of friends who go to a cabin in the woods and the "SNL" spinoff "Please Don't Destroy" (Delayed from a summer release, now headed to Peacock on Nov.
+17).

 On the latter, she had the life-changing experience of working with and bonding with Meg Stalter (“Hacks”).

-Note: This story was updated on Monday, May 8, 2023, to to correct the first name of Xolo Maridueña in “Blue Beetle” and change references to “Please Don’t Destroy,” which has shifted its release date to the fall.